-*Important note - If you are considering a labour-only contract with a builder instead of a fixed price contract, advise me of this immediately.
-Be aware that some banks will not accept this type of building contract, while other banks will lend you a lower overall percentage of the project.
-This is due to the very high risk that your project will run over budget if there is no fixed price contract in place.
+*Important note - If you are considering a labour-only contract with a builder instead of a fixed price contract, we need to run this idea past the bank early because some banks will lend you a lower overall percentage of the project.
+This is due to the high risk that your project might run over budget if there is no fixed price contract in place.

 Finding a section - what to look for

 - Sun and view - ensure these can't be lost by future building in the area.